-The County will invest County revenue in accordance with the Finance Department Investment Policy to maximize the rate of return while maintaining a low level of risk.
+The County will invest County revenue in accordance with the Finance Department County's Investment Policy Document, which is overseen by a staff investment committee, to maximize the rate of return while maintaining a low level of risk.
 The County will invest in conformance with the Virginia Security for Public Deposits Act and all other applicable laws and regulations.

 The County will conduct an analysis of cash flow needs at least on an annual basis.
-Disbursements, collections, and deposits of all funds will be scheduled to insure maximum cash availability and investment potential.
+Disbursements, collections, and deposits of all funds will be scheduled to inemaximum cash availability and investment potential.

-The Director of Finance shall maintain a system of internal controls for investments, which shall be documented in writing and subject to review by the County's independent auditor.
+The Director of Finance The Chief Financial Officer shall maintain a system of internal controls for investments, which shall be documented in writing and subject to review by the County's independent auditor.